miguelalba/javascriptComponents-training/backend.md

 # Part 1 - Backend

 The backend of a JavaScript KNIME node involves the Java classes for the node and some extra configuration files.
-These Java classes usually are the Node model and the view representation and value.
+These Java classes usually are the node model and the view representation and value.
 The latter two persist the node data from/to JSON and exchange the data between the backend and the frontend.

-The node model ideally does very little and mostly just process the inputs and outputs.
+The node model ideally does very little and mostly just processes the inputs and outputs.
 When the type and number of inputs and outputs do not change, the backend stays unchanged and most of the time is the frontend that changes over time.

 ## Getting the KNIME SDK Setup
 The KNIME SDK Setup project can be used as a minimal KNIME enviroment.
 Please read: